awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.CLI.md

        --max-capacity 10
    ```

-1. To verify the registration, use the following command:
+1. To verify the registration, use the following command\.

    ```
    aws application-autoscaling describe-scalable-targets \